softcomui/cpc-website2/_gallery/the-consumer-protection-council-cpc-team-and-the-united-nations-industrial-development-organisation-unido-team-with-lecturers-and-students-of-ahmadu-bello-university-abu-at-a-mega-rally-during-the-national-quality-campaign-in-the-city-of-zaria.markdown

 ---
-title: The Consumer Protection Council (CPC) team, and the United Nations Industrial Development Organisation (UNIDO) team, with lecturers and students of Ahmadu Bello University (ABU), at a mega rally, during the National Quality Campaign, in the city of Zaria.
+title: The Federal Competition and Consumer Protection Commission (FCCPC) team, and the United Nations Industrial Development Organisation (UNIDO) team, with lecturers and students of Ahmadu Bello University (ABU), at a mega rally, during the National Quality Campaign, in the city of Zaria.